top of page

 Core Concept

-The spiral is not treated as an image or symbol, but as a condition that emerges through repetition.
-Small deviations within each mark introduce variation, preventing mechanical regularity while maintaining continuity.
+The spiral is not treated as an image, but as a condition that emerges through repetition.
+Small variations prevent uniformity while maintaining continuity.

 This creates a tension between: